kaazing/java.client/README.md

 # About this Project

-gateway.client.java is an implementation of the WebSocket specification [RFC-6455] (https://tools.ietf.org/html/rfc6455) in Java.
-The jars from [gateway.client.java.api](https://github.com/kaazing/gateway.client.java.api), [gateway.client.java.internal](https://github.com/kaazing/gateway.client.java.internal), and [gateway.client.java.transport](https://github.com/kaazing/gateway.client.java.transport) repos are shaded/combined to create a single jar to make it convenient for the application developers.

-Include this project as a maven dependency with the following
+This project implements [WebSocket] (https://tools.ietf.org/html/rfc6455) client in Java.
+It provides a WebSocket client API and implementation to develop web applications.
+Developers can include it using the following maven dependency to develop and run web applications:

 ```xml
 <dependency>
     <groupId>org.kaazing</groupId>